 The magical sound space expands from the Amazon jungle to the mountains of Tibet, from Mother Earth to distant galaxies.
 Each sound bath is unique, arising from the moment.
 Intuitively it corresponds to the energetical state and needs of the group or the individual.
 Bathing in vibration brings balance of body, mind and spirit which can transmit and support us in our daily activities.
 Sound baths are offered in group or individual settings, as well as for couples.
 They are lead by Elena or in collaboration with Manolis Zografakis.

-Regular sound baths with Elena are held on the 1st Tuesday of the month, 8–9 pm.
+Monthly sound baths with Elena are held on a Tuesday, 8–9 pm.
+Door opens at 7:45, latest entry 8pm.

 What am I made of?